actris/data-management-plan/DMP/initial-DMP.md

 * ACTRIS Atmospheric simulation chamber data centre unit – ASC
 * ACTRIS data and service access unit - ACCESS

-An overview of the elements in the data flow is shown in Figure XX.
+An overview of the elements in the data flow is shown in Figure 5.

-![ACTRIS Data Centre elements](img/section4/overview_of_actris_data_centre_components.jpg) Figure 4: Overview of ACTRIS Data Centre components, links and main activities for the various units
+![ACTRIS Data Centre elements](img/section4/overview_of_actris_data_centre_components.jpg) Figure 5: Overview of ACTRIS Data Centre components, links and main activities for the various units

 #### 4.2.1 ACCESS role and data management